charmoniumQ/wf-reg-test/docs/icse_nier.md

   However, this approach is heavyweight with filesystem snapshots as large as 50 Gb, as it needs to record a large chunk of the filesystem.
   Finally, these are difficult to modify and audit.

-- **Specifying construction of the environment**: `Dockerfile`s and install scripts let the user specify instructions to construct the computational environment enclosing software.
+- **Specify environment in scripts**: `Dockerfile`s and shell scripts let the user specify instructions to construct the computational environment enclosing software.
   However, these instructions are UNIX commands, which can be non-deterministic themselves[^2], e.g. `pip install`.
+  Henkel et al. find 25% of Dockerfiles in their already limited sample still fail to build [@henkel_shipwright_2021].

 [^2]: Although many people believe Docker gives them reproducibility [@henkel_shipwright_2021], Docker itself never claims that `Dockerfile`s are reproducible;
 The term "reproducible" and "reproducibility" only occur three times in [Docker's documentation] at the time of this writing, and none of them are referring to reproducing the same result from running a `Dockerfile` twice.
 One occurrence references to ability to reproduce an environment on another machine by pulling the same container image, not by running the `Dockerfile` twice.
-Distributing the container image is described in the previous bullet (snapshotting the environment).
+Distributing the container image is described in the previous bullet.

 [Docker's documentation]: https://www.google.com/search?q=reproducible+site%3Adocs.docker.com&client=ms-google-coop&cx=005610573923180467403%3Aiwlnuvjqpv4&ei=iPFEY4eSFY-fptQPopa3aA&ved=0ahUKEwiH9vrzq9f6AhWPj4kEHSLLDQ0Q4dUDCA4&uact=5&oq=reproducible+site%3Adocs.docker.com&gs_lcp=Cgxnd3Mtd2l6LXNlcnAQAzoKCAAQRxDWBBCwAzoHCAAQsAMQQzoFCAAQgAQ6CAgAEIAEELEDOgQIABBDOggIABAWEB4QDzoKCAAQFhAeEA8QCjoGCAAQFhAeOgUIIRCgAToFCCEQqwJKBAhBGABKBAhGGABQ5wJYyxpg-xtoBHABeAGAAccCiAGaHJIBCDAuMTcuNS4xmAEAoAEByAEKwAEB&sclient=gws-wiz-serp

-- **Functional package managers:** Functional package managers (e.g., Nix, Guix, Spack) is a restricted form of environment construction which only permits certain UNIX capabilities.
+- **Specify environment in package managers:** Package managers such as Pip, Conda, Nix, Guix, Spack, etc. allow users to specify the computational environment to run their experiment, like a restricted form of scripting.
-  For example, Nix only lets users download from the internet if they provide a hash of the expected outcome; if this hash is different, Nix errors because this execution is not going to reproduce th previous one.
-  While this is useful for setting up the environment, this approach is only applied to the installation phase not the actual execution phase.
-  It would be too burdensome to provide hash for every network access within the application, if the application talks to a database for example.
-^[DSK: maybe talk about version pinning?]
+  However, the most common of these (Pip, Conda, and Nix) allow users to specify packages _without_ pinning a specific version and require extra steps (often not taken!) to lock the versions.
+  Even if the versions are uniquely pinned, data is often not distributed as a package but pulled from ephemeral resources on the internet,

-^[SAG: Refer to the literature on reproducing Jupyter/IPython notebooks]
+[SAG: Refer to the literature on reproducing Jupyter/IPython notebooks]

 The most straightforward way to improve reproducibility is through proactive solutions^[SAG: citations], but none of these  solutions can mitigate non-determinism due to network resources, pseudorandomness, and parallel program order.
 Zhao et al. showed that first of these, networked resources, is the most common cause of software collapse as well [@zhao_why_2012], so irreproducibility due to the network cannot be ignored.
-Henkel et al. find 25% of Dockerfiles in their already limited sample still fail to build [@henkel_shipwright_2021].
 Therefore, important computational experiments should be protected from collapse by proactive _and_ reactive solutions.

-  Continuous testing is a reactive solution to software collapse that is robust to networked resources, pseudorandomness, and parallel program order.
-  ^[DSK: I'm not sure about the parallel program order part.
-SAG: this can be done by injecting randomness into the program schedule; recent work does something like that.
-I have yet to go back and find that paper, and weave it into the narrative in this paragraph.]
+Here are reactive solutions:

-  One could imagine running the computational experiment periodically to assess if the experiment is both not crashing and still producing the same results.
+- **Continuous testing:** Automated systems can run the computational experiment periodically to assess if the experiment is both not crashing and still producing the same results.
+  Continuous testing is robust to more sources of non-determinism, including networked resources, pseudorandomness, and parallel program order.^[Non-determinism in the pseudorandom number generator and program schedule can be injected by the environment.]
+  Traditional continuous testing is usually a part of continuous testing and continuous deployment (CI/CD).
+  The continous testing we are proposing here differs from traditional continuous testing in CI/CD because the former is triggered periodically while the latter it is triggered when the code is changed.
+  The traditional continuous testing mitigates software regression, which is due to _internal changes_, but periodic continuous testing mitigates software collapse, which is due to _external changes_.

-  The major drawback is increased computational cost.
+- **Predictive continuous testing:** The major drawback is increased computational cost.
   However, one can always lower the frequency of testing, which trades off computational resources with efficacy of finding bugs.
   Additionally, one could test mission-critical experiments more frequently than other experiments.
-  If one could predict which workflows were more likely to break, one could also prioritize testing on that basis.
+  If one could predict which workflows were more likely to break, one could also prioritize testing on that basis, an optimization we term _predictive continuous testing_.
+[SAG: revise]

-[SAG: Explain difference with traditional CI.]
+- **Automatic program repair**: [SAG: Write about automatic repair.]

 ![Predicting the rate of software collapse can reduce the resource utilization and increase efficacy of continuous testing.](predictive_maintenance.png){ width=20%, height=25% }

 Hinsen suggests that most code should build on reliable, well-tested libraries can provide some degree of resistance to collapse [@hinsen_dealing_2019].
 In practice, many experiments fall into collapse despite their best effort to build on reliable foundations.
 If that level of reliability is insufficient, one can add continuous testing to help get more reliability.

-^[SAG: Explain why we need dataset (to improve reproducibility through continuous testing, automatic program repair, and identify best practices).]
+[SAG: Explain why we need dataset (to improve reproducibility through continuous testing, automatic program repair, and identify best practices).]

 This paper will build a dataset of software collapse of computational experiments and answer the following research questions:

-- **RQ1 measure rate of software collapse:** What are typical rates of software collapse over time?
+- **RQ measure rate of software collapse:**
+  What are typical rates of software collapse over time?
   This number is not well-known, since the last experiment to measure it was Zhao et al., and we have new reproducibility technology (NextFlow over Taverna).

+- **RQ categorize causes of software collapse:**
+  When software collapses, what is the immediate technical cause that collapse?
+  Zhao et al. studies these at a high-level, and we plan to replicate those categories as well as delve into more subcategories.
+  For example, when a third-party resource is unavailable, we will assess whether that resource is _data_ or a _dependnecies_.

-- **RQ2 predict rate of software collapse:**  Can we predict the rate of decay for a project based on its history (if available) and code?
+- **RQ predict rate of software collapse:**
+  Can we predict the rate of decay for a project based on its history (if available) and code?
   A predictive model is important for the next research question.
-The model should function on a "cold start", where we know nothing about the computational experiments historical results, but it should be able to learn from those historical runs if they are present.
+  The model should operate from a "cold start", where we know nothing about the computational experiments historical results, but also able to learn from historical executions if they are present.

-- **RQ3 optimize continuous testing:** Can we improve the efficiency of continuous testing by predicting the rate of decay?
+- **RQ optimize continuous testing:**
+  Can we improve the efficiency of continuous testing by predicting the rate of decay?
   This could be useful for instutions, such as national labs, wanting to ensure their computational experiments remain valid while using resources efficiently.

-- **RQ4 identify best practices:** What are the best practices that improve reproducibility?
+- **RQ identify best practices:**
+  What are the best practices that improve reproducibility?
   This lets us make recommendations that are empirically backed.

-- **RQ5 attempt automatic repair:** In what fraction of the cases does automatic repair work?
+- **RQ attempt automatic repair:**
+  In what fraction of the cases does automatic repair work?
   Automatic repair could let one run old workflows off-the-shelf with no modification.

 # Methods (Collecting data)